-During our investigations it became clear that in most instances gas venting, oil seepage, and flows of heavy oil (leading to asphalt deposits) were temporarily and spatially segregated.
+During our investigations it became clear that in most instances gas venting, oil seepage, and flows of heavy oil (leading to asphalt deposits) were temporally and spatially segregated.
 Oil and gas seepage occurred separated from asphalt occurrences (e.g. at Mictlan Knoll) but also through fractures in asphalts that probably act as conduits for gas/oil migration (e.g. at Hydrate Hill, Marker M114-5, Marker M114-1, and the “bubble site” at Chapopote).
-Different chemical compositions of oil and gas result in different manifestations at the seafloor that we discuss in the following.
+Different chemical compositions of oil and gas result in different manifestations at the seafloor that we discuss in the following section.

 5.2 Geochemical characterization of gas, hydrate and oil